vippsas/vipps-ecom-api/vipps-ecom-api-quick-start.md

 1. Send request `Get Access Token`.
 1. Send request `Initiate Payment`.
-   The response will be a URL to the Vipps landing page.
-   Open the URL in a browser to specify your phone number.
+   Open the Vipps landing page URL from the response in a browser and specify your phone number.
    **Please note:** You can also use
    [`Force approve payment`](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#testing).
 1. Optional: Send request `Get Payment Details` for information about this payment.